 The Tier 1 approach needs emission factors for all relevant pollutants that integrate all sub-processes within the industry from inputting raw materials to the final shipment of the products off site.

-The default emission factors for cement production are provided in Table 3.1.
+The default emission factors for cement clinker production are provided in Table 3.1.
 The emission factors for TSP are rounded figures calculated as the average of the ranges of emissions shown in Table 1.23 of the BREF document (European Commission, 2010).
 The BREF ranges are interpreted as the 95 % confidence interval, while the geometric mean of this range is chosen as the value for the emission factor in the table below.
 This ‘average of the ranges’ is used as these may well represent the situation in an industry where there are no national emission limit values and no reported plant-specific emissions for certain pollutants (in which case Tiers 1 or 2 have to be used).
+The lower value is derived from German Cement kilns VDZ (2022).
 The emission factor for BC from cement industry is obtained from US EPA, SPECIATE database version 4.3 (US EPA, 2011).

 The mass figures presented in the emission factor table are based on an average 2 300 m3/ton clinker and 1 million tonnes of clinker per year.
 The IPPC BREF document (European Commission, 2010) reports a specific heat demand for clinker production of approximately 3 000 to 6 500 MJ/tonne clinker, depending on fuel type and kiln operation (wet or dry).
 The emissions due to the combustion of these fuels are covered in chapter 1.A.2.f.